wangzizhe/gan-framework/README.md

 After new images are generated, you can **couple a CNN Classifier** or other tools / systems to check whether these generated image are "true enough".

+`data_preparation_classifier.py` is helpful to prepare your real and generated data for CNN Classifier.

 ---

 Basic idea is, you have different repositories of different GAN models, if you have chosen one GAN model, you can enter this model's repository and use this GAN model directly.